 “It's a completely unnecessary land grab,” Eddie Belcher said.

 This has been an ongoing proposal that landowners have been fighting against for over 50 years.
-The project will create a water reservoir that would dam the Sulphur River in Northeast Texas and create a government land grab of up to 200 thousand acres of privately owned land or use it for environmental mitigation.
+The project will create a water reservoir that would dam the Sulphur River in Northeast Texas and create a government land grab of up to 200,000 acres of privately owned land or use it for environmental mitigation.

-Something that doesn’t sit well with landowners in this region.
+It's something that doesn’t sit well with landowners in this region.

 "It's a no-win situation for us,” Belcher said.